Rameswaram

-According to the Ramayana, Rama is described to have built a bridge from the region approximating this town across the sea to Lanka to rescue his wife Sita from her abductor Ravana.
+According to the Ramayana, Rama is described to have built a bridge from the vicinity of this town across the sea to Lanka to rescue his wife Sita from her abductor Ravana.
 The temple, dedicated to the Hindu god Shiva, is at the centre of the town and is closely associated with Rama and Shiva.
 The temple and the town are considered a holy pilgrimage site for Shaivas and Vaishnavas.

 Rameswaram is the second closest point from which to reach Sri Lanka from India and geological evidence suggests that the Rama Sethu was a former land connection between India and Sri Lanka.

-The town has been in the news in past due to controversies such as the Sethusamudram Shipping Canal Project, Kachchatheevu, Sri Lankan Tamil refugees and capturing local fishermen for alleged cross-border activities by Sri Lankan Forces.
+The town has been in the news in the past due to controversies such as the Sethusamudram Shipping Canal Project, Kachchatheevu, Sri Lankan Tamil refugees and the capturing of local fishermen for alleged cross-border activities by Sri Lankan Forces.

 Rameswaram is administered by a municipality established in 1994.
 The town covers an area of 53 km2 and had a population of 44,856 as of 2011.
 Tourism and fishery employ the majority of workforce in Rameswaram.